Swing vote: Impact on campaigning

 Focusing only on the undecided voters instead of all voters at large is a core part of almost all political campaigns.
 With this framework in mind, the idea of a swing vote can closely tie with the concept of swing states.
-Swing/Battleground states are states that neither party can guarantee will go in their favor.
+Swing/Battleground states are states that neither party can guarantee will go in their favour.
 These are the states that politicians will most likely focus their time to maximize their reach, in the same way that there is a focus on swing voters.
-It is crucial to note that identifying battleground states is much easier than identifying individual swing votes.
+Identifying battleground states is much easier than identifying individual swing votes.

+To some extent, it is unclear if a state truly is a "swing state."
+For decades Missouri was the ultimate "swing" state until 2004 when it "swung" from Democrat to Republican.
+Since then it has been reliably Republican in presidential elections.
+The same can be said for the state of Florida which was famously the deciding state in the 2000 presidential election, but in the 2016, 2020 and 2024 presidential elections has become reliably Republican.
+Colorado and Virginia also went from "swing states" to reliably Democrat in recent presidential elections as well.

+With battleground states being essential in a potential close call in a future election, campaigns must balance their efforts, targeting persuadable voters while energizing their base to ensure high turnout.
+The 1960 election, where swing voters tipped the scales for Kennedy, demonstrates the importance of strategic resource allocation, prioritizing battleground areas where both groups can be influenced.
+However, swing voters often reinforce existing trends rather than decisively shifting outcomes, showing the need for campaigns to focus on broad appeal through national messaging and policies that resonate across demographics.

-Calculating a swing voter
+Calculating a swing votes

 Deciding who is a swing voter can be calculated by measuring how a voter feels about each of the candidates.
-The American National Election Studies (ANES) created a scale by asking how favorably they see each candidate from negative 100 to 100, with zero as neutral.
+The American National Election Studies (ANES) created a scale by asking how favourably they see each candidate from negative 100 to 100, with zero as neutral.
 Then, the two scores for the candidates are subtracted and the smaller the difference is, the more likely that the person is a swing voter.
-The answers are indicative of the voters voting behavior and their ideological identification.
-The ANES also shows about the relationship between scale position and “convertibility”—the likelihood that a campaign can change a person’s vote intention.
+The answers are indicative of the voters voting behaviour and their ideological identification.
+The ANES also shows about the relationship between scale position and “convertibility”—the likelihood that a campaign can change a person's vote intention.
 This method of measurement is also a good indication of how polarized the public already is.
-For example, in 2004, only 13% of the voters were considered swing voters which is lower compared to previous elections.
+For example, in 2004, only 13% of the voters were considered swing voters which is low compared to previous elections.